hitchyjs/odem/doc/guides/defining-models.md

 :::

 :::warning
 The name of a method mustn't be used by any other actual or computed property or method of same model.
+In addition it mustn't start with `$` and the following keywords are prohibited as well: `prototype`, `super`, `constructor`, `uuid`.
 :::

 ```javascript